Starting a College Team

 Sign Up an Advisor or Coach

-Having a faculty advisor is very important for a program, even if that advisor is not able to travel to many events or attend many club functions (though it’s better if he or she does, of course).
+Having a faculty advisor is very important for a program, even if that advisor doesn’t travel to many events or attend many club functions.
 Advisors are often required to sign off on clubs’ requests for money or room reservations and they can be very helpful when working with other departments or offices to gain publicity for the club.
 Be sure to remember to treat your advisor to a gift at the end of the year; very few universities actively reward faculty members for their work with student groups.

 Unlike high school teams, very few college teams have active coaches who run practices, edit questions, and take an active role in training the team.
 In the likely event that a new team is unable to find an enthusiastic and experienced coach, team members will have to be prepared to assume the responsibility for leadership within the club.